 Self drive in Uganda with kids

 Family is where love flourishes.
 Amidst fights, there is reconciliation; amidst denial, there is room to trust again.
 You can always get new friends but you can never erase your family.
-One of the things that is prominent about family is protecting those you love.
-Hundreds of movies have been acted hinging upon protecting the family.
+One of the things that are prominent about family is protecting those you love.

 Besides protecting those you love, you also wish to share special moments with them.
 Some of those special moments can be on a self-drive safari in Uganda.
 It is such special moments that become memories that are shared and kept for a lifetime.